Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 • Milestones.
 Milestones represent important project checkpoints.
 By setting milestones throughout your project, you can let your team members and project stakeholders know how you're pacing towards your goal.

 • Dropbox.
-Attach files directly to tasks in Asana with the Dropbox file chooser, which is built into the Asana task pane.
+Attach files directly to tasks in Asana using the Dropbox file chooser built into the Asana task pane.

 • Google Workplace.
-Attach files directly to tasks in Asana with the Google Workplace file chooser, which is built into the Asana task pane.
+Attach files directly to tasks in Asana using the Google Workplace file chooser built into the Asana task pane.
 Easily attach any My Drive file with just a few clicks.

 • Slack.
 Turn ideas, work requests, and action items from Slack into trackable tasks and comments in Asana.
 Go from quick questions and action items to tasks with assignees and due dates.